You are here

 - Who is eligible to apply for this authorization?

-Only those applicants seeking endorsements in a special education teaching field, special services provider field or special education directors are eligible for this authorization.
+Only those applicants seeking endorsements in a special education teaching field, special services provider field (except school counselor and speech-language pathologist assistants) or special education directors are eligible for this authorization.

 By signing the TEE application form, the applicant indicates his/her intention to work and remain working in the specified area; certifies that he/she has been accepted into or is enrolled in an approved program with the objective of obtaining institutional credit leading to endorsement in the specified area; and assures that he/she will obtain endorsement in the area desired within three years of application.